Buying a property to rent out is a popular form of long-term

 will reduce your overall risk.
 Take our investing

-challenge to test your knowlege of risk and
+challenge to test your knowledge of risk and

 Buying an investment